 - Unhealthy placenta

 Consequences of Placental Abruption to Infants

 Physicians and medical staff must react quickly when placental abruption occurs.
-If not, the consequences can be devastating to infants, including:
+If not, the placental abruption effects on the baby can be devastating, including:

 - Preterm birth